cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 > 2d tasks.
 It supports all the annotation types except 2d cuboids.

 > **Note** that tracks are considered separate shapes
-> and compared on the per-frame basis with other tracks and shapes.
+> and compared on a per-frame basis with other tracks and shapes.

 See: